hardaker/gold-miner/docs/introduction.md

 # About gold-mine

-The `gold-mine` tool suite applies a simple statistical analysis of labeled traffic samples to produce a profile which can then be used to fingerprint an unknown traffic sample with a goal of rapidly identifying its contents without requiring deep packet inspection.
+The `gold-miner` tool suite applies a simple statistical analysis of labeled traffic samples to produce a profile which can then be used to fingerprint an unknown traffic sample with a goal of rapidly identifying its contents without requiring deep packet inspection.
-Specifically, `gold-mine` is designed to prioritize calculation speed over higher levels of accuracy that more complex analysis techniques may produce.
+Specifically, `gold-miner` is designed to prioritize calculation speed over higher levels of accuracy that more complex analysis techniques may produce.